-'''

-• dfhack.script_help([name, [extension]])
+dfhack.script\help([name, [extension]])

-'''

-Returns the contents of the embedded documentation of the specified script. extension defaults to "lua", and name defaults to the name of the script where this function was called.
+Returns the contents of the rendered (or embedded) DFHack documentation system for the specified script. extension defaults to "lua", and name defaults to the name of the script where this function was called.
 For example, the following can be used to print the current script's help text: